Master of Science International Scholarship

 - Preference is given to applicants seeking to earn their first master’s degree.

 - Scholarship offers will be sent to selected candidates throughout the admission cycle.
-All scholarships will be awarded by April 15 with the exception of the A. Wilhelmsen Foundation Scholarship and the BI-QS Scholarship which are awarded later in the spring.
+All scholarships will be awarded by the end of April with the exception of the A. Wilhelmsen Foundation Scholarship and the BI-QS Scholarship which are awarded later in the spring.

 Final decisions cannot be appealed.

 The value of the MSc International Scholarship varies.
 Some scholarships cover partial or full tuition for the first year only while others can cover partial or full tuition for up to two-years if the student achieves the academic progression requirements.
 Some MSc International Scholarships may also include a one-time stipend to assist with living expenses in the first semester.
 The stipend amount is determined after an individual assessment of each candidate.

 All candidates must meet academic progression requirements in order to maintain their scholarship.

 - Full study progression (30 ECTS) in each semester.

 - Minimum cumulative GPA of a "B" on the BI ECTS scale after completion of each academic semester.